Skip to main content

 Research

-Dr. Guijie Sang seeks to explore innovative grouting techniques, such as microbially induced carbonate precipitation, to improve the hydromechanical properties of geomaterials (soil, rock) and concrete.
-This research addresses a series of geo-environmental issues related to soil instability, coastal erosion, leakage in rock and wellbores during subsurface storage, and the degradation of storage sites for radioactive contaminants.
+Dr. Guijie Sang seeks to explore innovative grouting or healing techniques, including microbially induced carbonate precipitation (MICP), to enhance the hydromechanical properties of geomaterials such as soil, rock, and concrete.
+This research addresses a range of geo-environmental challenges, including soil instability, coastal erosion, leakage, and degradation of rock formations and wellbores during subsurface storage.
+It also focuses on enhancing the resilience of critical infrastructure for radioactive waste containment, including surface facilities for nuclear waste storage and geological disposal facilities (GDF).

 Microbially induced carbonate precipitation (MICP)